-Any student engaging in conduct in violation of the Code may be subject to one of more of the following conduct sanctions.
-Repeated misconduct may result in assignment of more serious conduct sanctions, including but not limited to suspension or expulsion.
+Any student found to have engaged in conduct in violation of the Code may be subject to one of more of the following sanctions.
+Repeated misconduct may result in assignment of more serious sanctions, including but not limited to suspension or expulsion.

-Warning -
+A. Warning -

-- A verbal or written notice to a student that they have violated the Code and must not engage in violations in the future. - No impact on good conduct standing. - Not subject to review by the Student Conduct Committee.
+1. A verbal or written notice to a student that they have violated the Code and must not engage in violations in the future.

+- 2. No impact on good conduct standing. - 3.
+Not subject to review by the Committee.